bdalberson/Quiz-test/README.md

 ## Code Refactor Example

-Below is the timer function, it starts andd stops the timer and ends the game when time runs out
+Below is the timer function, it starts and stops the timer and ends the game when time runs out

 ```javascript
 function setTime() { //function that starts the timer, ends the game if no time left, and has a function for stopping the timer at game end